Both conditions develop early in life and have similar symptoms. They can lead to difficulties that include:

 Children with ADHD often aren’t diagnosed until they enter a structured environment, such as a classroom.
 At that point, teachers and parents may begin to notice behavioral symptoms.

 AS typically isn’t diagnosed until a child is a bit older.
-The first obvious sign may be a delay in reaching motor skill milestones.
+The first symptom may be a delay in reaching motor skill milestones.
 Other symptoms, such as difficulty socializing and maintaining friendships, become more apparent as the child gets older.

 Neither AS nor ADHD can be cured.
 Treatment focuses on reducing your child’s symptoms and helping them live a happy, well-adjusted life.

-As a parent, you see the everyday struggles your child faces.
-You also see more of their symptoms than a doctor or therapist can in a short appointment.
+As a parent, you will see more of your child’s symptoms than a doctor or therapist can in a short appointment.
 You can help your child and your child’s healthcare providers by recording what you see.
 Be sure to note:

 - your child’s routine, including how busy they are and how long they’re away from home during the day